jdupak/diploma-thesis/src/00_thesis.md

 ## Building, Usage, and Debugging

-This section provides the reader with references and basic information regarding how to build gccrs and use the borrow checker.
-It also provides tips for debugging.
+This section provides references and basic information on how to build gccrs and use the borrow checker, along with tips for debugging.

-The latest source code is available in the author's [fork](https://github.com/jdupak/gccrs/) in the branch [`borrowck-stage2`](https://github.com/jdupak/gccrs/tree/borrowck-stage2).
+The latest source code is available in the author's [fork](https://github.com/jdupak/gccrs/) on the branch [`borrowck-stage2`](https://github.com/jdupak/gccrs/tree/borrowck-stage2).

-Detailed instructions on how to build gccrs can be found in the `README.md` in the root of the project.
-For tips on a better development experience (e.g., faster builds), the reader can refer to [@svp].
+Detailed instructions for building gccrs are in the `README.md` file in the project's root directory.
+For tips on a better development experience (e.g., faster builds), refer to [@svp].

-The compiler binary is called `crab1`, and after building, it is located in the `gcc` directory in the chosen build directory.
-Since gccrs is still very experimental, a special flag `-frust-incomplete-and-experimental-compiler-do-not-use` needs to be added to use the compiler.
-Subsequently, the `-frust-borrowcheck` flag needs to be used to enable the borrow checker.
-If any borrow checker error is detected, it will be reported as a standard compilation error.
+The compiler binary is named `crab1`, and it is located in the `gcc` directory within the chosen build directory after building.
+Since gccrs is still experimental, the flag `-frust-incomplete-and-experimental-compiler-do-not-use` is required to use the compiler.
+To enable the borrow checker, add the `-frust-borrowcheck` flag.
+Any detected borrow checker errors will be reported as standard compilation errors.

 > ```text
 > $ crab1 -frust-incomplete-and-experimental-compiler-do-not-use \